kalepail/soroban-quest/quests/1-hello-world/README.md

 You can find those [instructions here](#check-your-quest-answer).

-## Stuck?

-If you're hitting a brick wall, and you're not sure what your next move is, check out [this section](../../README.md#feeling-lost) in our main README.
-It's got a couple of suggestions for where you might go from here.

 ## Further Reading

 Now that you've completed your quest, you might have your interest piqued, and